vlakas/Honey-Net/FTP/vsFTPd 2.3.4/README.md

 Congratulations, you have a running container ready to bait attackers.

-Freely add or remove things that you find useful or not to the dockerfile and image overall.
+Freely add or remove things that you find useful or not to the dockerfile and image overall in order to make it work best with your solution.